drocheam/optrace/docs/source/usage/surfaces.rst

 **DataSurface2D**

 A :class:`DataSurface2D <optrace.tracer.geometry.surface.data_surface_2d.DataSurface2D>` is defined by a height dataset in a square matrix.
-This square set gets cut into a disc after initialization.
+This square set is cut into a circular disc after initialization.
-Together with this set the radius of the disc is needed, which is the :python:`r` parameter.
+Together with this set, the radius of the disc is required.

-It is recommended to have 200x200 or larger matrices.
+It is recommended to have 200x200 element or even larger matrices.
-Values between data cells are interpolated with a polynomial of forth order, so that curvature changes at the surface are smooth.
+Values between data cells are interpolated with a polynomial of forth order for smooth curvature changes.

-Here is and example of a lens with direction dependent curvature and a little noise/manufacturing errors added:
+The following example creates a lens with direction-dependent curvature and noise/manufacturing errors added:

 .. testcode::